LachlanGray/1D-Automata/readme.md

 Cellular automata are a favourite example of how a few simple rules can lead to vast and complex behavour.

-A singular 1D cellular automata is a 'cell' whose state is either on or off, who can observe the state of $r$ neighbours to its left and right, and who has a specific action (turn/stay on or turn/stay off) assigned for every possible neighbourhood that it can observe.
+A singular 1D cellular automaton is a 'cell' whose state is either on or off, who can observe the state of $r$ neighbours to its left and right, and who has a specific action (turn/stay on or turn/stay off) assigned for every possible neighbourhood that it can observe.
 The rules are recorded in a rule table that states a specific action for every combination of neighbouring states and that of the acting cell.

 For example one rule in the table with $r = 3$ could look like: